yairm210/Unciv/docs/Modders/5-Creating-a-UI-skin.md

-# 5 - Creating a UI skin mod
+# Creating a UI skin

-**You should read the [Mods](Mods.md) page first before proceeding**
+**You should read the [Mods](1-Mods.md) page first before proceeding**

 In order to add a UI skin mod (yes, UI skins are just another type of mod), all you need to do is add your images under `Images/Skins/MyCoolSkinExample` and enable the mod as a permanent visual mod.

 The game will then recognize the skin, and allow you to pick it in the options menu.

-Just like [tilesets](Creating-a-custom-tileset.md), UI skins can be used to alter the appearance of Unciv.
+Just like [tilesets](4-Creating-a-custom-tileset.md), UI skins can be used to alter the appearance of Unciv.
 Please note that UI skins do not support custom icons and fonts and not every UI element can be customized yet too.

 We use so called 9.png (or Ninepatch) files for every skin image because UI elements need a way to be resized based on game window size and resolution.
 Ninepatch files can be created manually by adding black pixels around your custom images in a specific manner or by using [Android Studio's Draw 9-patch tool](https://developer.android.com/studio/write/draw9patch) or [this tool by romannurik](https://romannurik.github.io/AndroidAssetStudio/nine-patches.html) for example.
 You may also check if your favorite image creation tool supports nine patches itself to generate them more easily.

-A skin image can either be gray scale and later be colored in game by modifying the `tint` in the [skinConfig](Creating-a-UI-skin.md#tint) or be colored directly in the image.
+A skin image can either be gray scale and later be colored in game by modifying the `tint` in the [skinConfig](5-Creating-a-UI-skin.md#tint) or be colored directly in the image.
 When coloring the image directly it is important to set the tint of the UI element to white.
 Please note that tileable ninepatches and ninepatches with multiple stretch areas are not supported because of technical restrictions by libgdx.

 There are 6 basic shapes which can be placed inside the `Images/Skins/MyCoolSkinExample` folder:
  - checkbox